Vitamin C for preventing and treating tetanus

 Why it is important to do this review

-Tetanus is a severe disease afflicting hundreds of thousands of people annually and vitamin C is a safe and inexpensive essential nutrient.
+Tetanus is a severe disease afflicting about 1 million people annually and vitamin C is a safe and inexpensive essential nutrient.
 The possibility that vitamin C may have an action on tetanus is therefore worthy of systematic consideration.

 Objectives